-- In the following chart, the "Lorenz curve" (taken from Wikipedia) is presented.
-On the horizontal axis is the "cumulative share of population from the lowest to the highest incomes" and on the vertical axis is the "cumulative share of income". - The curve relating the cumulative share of income to the cumulative share of population is known as the "Lorenz curve".
-The more equal the distribution of income, the higher is the area under the Lorenz curve, B. - The area between the Lorenz curve and the 45-degree line is defined as A. - The Gini Coefficient can then be measured as A/(A+B), but since A+B=0.5 by definition, the Gini Coefficient can also be measured as 2 x A. - In the case of perfect income equality, so that the lowest x percent of the population always earns x percent of the total income, for all possible values of x, then the "Lorenz curve" coincides with the 45-degree line, and the Gini Coefficient takes the value zero.
+In Chart 1, the "Lorenz curve" (taken from Wikipedia) is presented.
+On the horizontal axis is the "cumulative share of population from the lowest to the highest incomes", and on the vertical axis is the "cumulative share of income received by the cumulative share of population".
+The curve relating the cumulative share of income to the cumulative share of population is known as the "Lorenz curve".
+The more equal the distribution of income, the larger the area under the Lorenz curve, B. The area between the Lorenz curve and the 45-degree line is defined as A. The Gini coefficient can then be measured as A/(A+B), but since A+B=0.5 by definition, the Gini coefficient can also be measured as $2\times A$.
+In the case of perfect income equality, so that the lowest x percent of the population always receives x percent of the total income, for all possible values of x, then the "Lorenz curve" coincides with the 45-degree line, and the Gini coefficient takes the value zero.

-The Measurement of Income Inequality: Graphical Representation of the Gini Coef.
+Chart 1: The Lorenz Curve: The Graphical Representation of the Gini Coefficient